tophat/semantic-release-firefox-add-on/README.md

 - `targetXpi`: The filename of the XPI file to store in the artifacts directory.

-## Contributing

-_Instructions or guidelines on how to contribute are essential to any OSS project!
-You can easily split this off to a CONTRIBUTING document alongside the README, or keep it in here._

-_In your contribution guide, you can outline best practices, how to set up a development environment that meets the needs of your project, and what the process is to get contributions merged._

 ## Contributors

 _You don't really have to add this section yourself!
 Simply use [all-contributors](https://allcontributors.org/) by adding comments in your PRs like so:_